robstave/ArduinoComponentSketches/README.md

 - I generally do not use delay() or millis(), prefering to write my own so i can choose timers.
 - Older sketches use more counters rather than DDS.
 Feel free to pick and choose the best parts.

+### Formalized Form Factors

+There are a few that I have made Modular Circuit boards from

+[:sparkler:](https://github.com/robstave/ArduinoComponentSketches/wiki/ATTiny85-seq-FF) - _Sequencer FF_ This is a format used by the Turning Sketch.
+It has 1 Pot, 2 Digitalish inputs ( one is usually a clock ) and 2 outputs.
+One is Usually PWM filterd and the other a trigger out.

+:moyai: - TODO

+:rooster: - TODO

 ## System

 I have a numbering system so I can halfway keep these things in order.
 Its more of a guideline.